 - 1.27 million people in the United States are receiving medication-assisted treatment for opioid use.

 - The number of prescriptions for naloxone, a medication that reverses the process of an opioid overdose quickly, doubled between 2017 and 2018.

 How long does Percocet stay in your system?
 It may be longer when mixed with other substances.
-If you take prescription opioids, including Percocet, in combination with other drugs, like antifungal agents, you are at an increased risk of severe side effects, including respiratory depression, which includes symptoms such as excessive dizziness and shallow breathing.
+Suppose you take prescription opioids, including Percocet, in combination with other drugs, like antifungal agents.
+In that case, you are at an increased risk of severe side effects, including respiratory depression, which includes symptoms such as excessive dizziness and shallow breathing.